 Corned beef is made from one of several less tender cuts of beef like the brisket, rump or round.
 Therefore, it requires long, moist cooking.
 Keep food safety in mind when preparing corned beef.
 It can be cooked on top of the stove or in the oven, microwave or slow cooker.

 Corned beef may still be pink in color after cooking.
 This does not mean it is not done.
-Nitrite is used in the curing process.
-This fixes pigment in the meat and affects the color.
+Nitrite is used in the curing process, which fixes pigment in the meat and affects the color.

 Allow the brisket to stand for about 20 minutes after removing from the heat.
 This will make it easier to slice, and it is best sliced diagonally across the grain of the meat.